- Plastic hand-weaving loom & hook (available at craft stores)

 - Felt-tip pen

-- The loom requires 18 loops going in each direction—start by attaching loops in one direction only.
+2. The loom requires 18 loops going in each direction—start by attaching loops in one direction only.
 You can choose to use a single color throughout; one color horizontally and another vertically; or just about any combination that pops into your head.
-For the heart version, I used lime green (and yes, these were actually my own tights) horizontally, but vertically I broke it up as follows: six pink-and-black striped, six lime green, six more pink-and-black striped.
+For the heart version, I used lime green horizontally, but vertically I broke it up as follows: six pink-and-black striped, six lime green, six more pink-and-black striped.
 For the star version, I went with a more conservative olive green across both ways, only substituting lime green loops about every third vertical peg.
 Really, anything goes!

 Use a stencil (or freehand it) to draw a star, heart or other image on the back of a scrap piece of felt.
 Cut out the shape.
 Hand-sew the appliqué onto the pot holder using all six strands of embroidery floss and a running stitch.